psbleep/pod-store/README.md

     pod tag --episodes --bulk --force -t tag-name

+You can tag ranges of episodes for a podcast by specifying the starting/ending episode numbers:

+    pod tag -p podcast-name --start 10 --end 20

 Any of the tagging commands can be used to remove tags (rather than apply them) using the `untag` option:

     pod tag --untag --episodes -t tag-name